 - Reconstructing retrospective plant operations and health and safety programs

-One example of an ORISE assessment, conducted along with collaborators, evaluated health outcomes among nuclear technology workers at the Rocketdyne/Atomics International (AI) Santa Susana Field Laboratory employed between 1948 and 1999.
+One historical example of an ORISE assessment, conducted along with collaborators, evaluated health outcomes among nuclear technology workers at the Rocketdyne/Atomics International (AI) Santa Susana Field Laboratory employed between 1948 and 1999.
 Both internal and external radiation doses were considered to produce organ-specific doses.
 Additionally, employees’ career exposures pre- and post-Rocketdyne/AI employment were incorporated in the analysis.